Baie de l'Oiseau: Fauna and flora

 The flora is limited to moss and lichens in a tundra ecosystem, as well as a cane grass at the mouth of the spillway of Lake Rochegude.
 There are no trees or bushes, which inspired Cook to call the Islands "Desolation islands" when he visited in 1776.
-His surgeon, William Anderson, had however noted the existence Pringlea at the Bay, a source of Vitamin C of interest at a time when scurvy was a common sanitary problem for sailors.
+However, his surgeon, William Anderson, had noted the existence of Pringlea at the Bay, a source of Vitamin C of interest at a time when scurvy was a common sanitary problem for sailors.
 During the Ross expedition of 1840, Doctor McCormick, exploring Mount Havergal, found fossilised tree trunk, proving the existence of forests in a previous geological era.

 The bay is home to temporary colonies of King Penguins and a variety of other birds, such as petrels or albatrosses, which nest in the cliffs of the bay, as well as colonies of South American sea lions and Southern elephant seal.
-Rabbit were deliberately introduced in 1874, and have since been observed in the cliffs of Port-Christmas.
-Southern right whales have also be seen near the bay, and on the North-Western shores of the archipelago.
+Rabbits were deliberately introduced in 1874, and have since been observed in the cliffs of Port-Christmas.
+Southern right whales have also been seen near the bay, and on the northwestern shores of the archipelago.